dr-Akari/qmk_firmware/docs/feature_midi.md

 ### Configuration

 Certain values are stored in the `midi_config` struct.
-This configuration is not persisted to EEPROM.
+This configuration is not persisted to NVRAM.
 By default, these values are:

 |Configuration      |Value|Comments                 |
 |-------------------|-----|-------------------------|